sedenardi/sandersdenardi.com/src/pages/2013-11-10-hashing-with-sql-server-clr/index.md

 | CLR_SHA2_512 | 7610       | 6786      | 2583       |
 | CLR_SHA2_256 | 10102      | 8627      | 3548       |

 As you can see, there's a pretty big performance drop moving from HASHBYTES to a CLR function.
-I suspect this is due to converting the table row into a <a href="http://msdn.microsoft.com/en-us/library/system.data.sqltypes.sqlbytes(v=vs.110).aspx" target="_blank">SqlByte</a> stream for the CLR.
+I suspect this is due to converting the table row into a [SqlByte](http://msdn.microsoft.com/en-us/library/system.data.sqltypes.sqlbytes(v=vs.110).aspx) stream for the CLR.
 This performance impact is unfortunate, but something we'll have to deal with if we're using columns larger than 8000 bytes.

 One optimization we can do is to use the CLR only when needed.
 Suppose we create a new function that checks the length of the input and decides whether to use HASHBYTES or the CLR.